-This course is designed for non-science majors who are interested in environmental and ecological concepts.
-This course begins with a description of biotic and abiotic factors in the environment.
-The interactions of living organisms are studied at the level of population, community, ecosystem and global ecology.
-Biodiversity is then explained in relation to evolutionary and ecological concepts.
-Human impacts such as water and air pollution are examined in how they damage the environment.
-Environmental issues such as climate change, ozone depletion, agriculture, and energy use are discussed to identify ecologically-sustainable development strategies.
+Course Description: This course is tailored for students not majoring in science but interested in environmental and ecological concepts.
+It starts with an overview of both living (biotic) and non-living (abiotic) elements in the environment.
+The interactions among organisms are explored across different levels: from populations to communities, ecosystems, and global ecology.
+Biodiversity is examined in connection with evolutionary and ecological principles.
+We also address human impacts on the environment, including water and air pollution.
+Environmental issues such as climate change, ozone depletion, agriculture, and energy use are discussed with a focus on identifying strategies for sustainable development.